Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 Broccoli is a popular vegetable in the keto community.

 One cup of broccoli contains 31 calories, six grams of total carbs, two grams of fiber, and almost 90% water.
-Studies show broccoli can help flush out excess estrogen and decrease your chance of developing bladder and breast cancer.
+Some studies show broccoli can help flush out excess estrogen and decrease your chance of developing bladder and breast cancer.

-This makes it a valuable alternative to whole carrots on keto.
+This makes it a valuable alternative to carrots on keto.

 But you don’t have to eat it plain.
 Broccoli cheese sauce is a high-fat, low-carb side dish that’s easy to make.